hahahahaman/hahahahaman.github.io/about.md

 -->

 She turned toward him, with a stern expression, "The room seats seven."
-Pausing for a moment, his brow furrowed slightly, unsure what to make of that statement.
+Pausing for a moment, his brow furrowed, slightly, unsure what to make of that statement.
 He surveyed the grayish white interior.
-It was minimally furnished; a varnished, light mahogany desk faced the door.
-Two bookshelves stood together behind it;
+It was minimally furnished; a varnished, light mahogany desk faced the door; two bookshelves stood together behind it;
-two small frames hung on the sides of the room, one contained an entirely blue painting of a dark navy blue background with smears and strokes of milder shades; the other was of two rectangles, one of solid black, it was the larger of the two, and the second was colored by a dull violet.
-The chair behind the desk put him off, it was pure white, standing out amongst the rest of the of the room.
+two small frames hung on the sides of the room; one contained an entirely blue painting of a dark navy blue background, with smears and strokes of milder shades; the other was of two rectangles, one of solid black, it was the larger of the two, and the second was colored by a dull violet; the chair behind the desk put him off, it was pure white, standing out amongst the rest of the of the room.